vEnhance/1802/src/vecfield.typ

 at a time over the rest of the semester.

 - In @sec-gcd, I'll tell you how to compute each of grad, curl, div.
-  This section has no integration in it, so if you hate integration, you'll like this section.
+  This chapter has no integration in it, so if you hate integration, you'll like this chapter.
 - I'll start talking about work in @sec-work.
   I'll define it, and then I'll show you how it ties in to the fundamental theorem of calculus (which are some of the cases of generalized Stokes' theorem).